Alma López: Lupe and Sirena in Love/Lupe and Sirena in the Sky with Angels

+Lupe and Sirena in Love is a 1999 digital mixed media print depicting the Virgin of Guadalupe and La Sirena, from the Loteria game, embracing each other.
+López has acknowledged the butterfly below the two figures in the composition to be both a Monarch butterfly and a Viceroy butterfly.

 La Historia de Adentro/La Historia de Afuera Mural

-This mural was painted by Yrenia Cervántez and Alma López on the Huntington Beach Art Center in 1995 as part of the Center's inaugural exhibition.
-The mural used elements of waters and waves and showed the history of people of color in the area.
-The contract for the mural was only through 2000, and in 2008 the new owners of the building decided to paint over it.
+La Historia de Adentro/La Historia de Afuera was a mural painted by Yrenia Cervántez and Alma López on the Huntington Beach Art Center in 1995 as part of the center's inaugural exhibition.
+The mural used elements of water and waves as it showed the local history of people of color.
+Under the lead of Naida Osline and HBAC, the artists intended for the work to add visibility to the diversity of the community and their history.
+All of the models included in the work were local residents known for or related to someone affected by local historical events.

+The contract with HBAC for the mural was only through 2000.
+In 2008, due to being vandalized in a way that could not be removed without damaging the mural, the new owners of the building decided to paint over it.
 Various Chicanx art scholars and community leaders attempted to save the mural, likening the destruction as the "equivalent to painting over the work of Diego Rivera," but the mural was ultimately lost.
+All that remains of the original mural are the ceramic tiles along the wall that were near the bottom of the composition.

 La Llorona Desperately Seeking Coyolxauhqui

 This piece is part of a 2003 series using similar titles and the same model.
 It depicts a close up of a young woman staring straight at the viewer and crying, alluding to La Llorona.
 Behind her is the silhouette of La Virgen with arms raised and her back to the young woman.
 People have suggested that La Virgen has turned her back on the young woman or is pleading for a female goddess or mourning a violated young women—alluding to La Llorona.
 Tattooed on the young woman's shoulder is the severed head of Coyolxauhqui and Coatlicue's fangs are stenciled over the young woman's face.